KartikNP31/Information-Retrieval-DoctorFinder/README.md

---> Install required library
+# Install required library
-    pip install django
+-    pip install django
-    pip install pandas
+-    pip install pandas
-    pip install matplotlib
+-    pip install matplotlib
-    pip install numpy
+-    pip install numpy
-    pip install bs4
+-    pip install bs4

---> How to Run Application - follow the below steps
+## How to Run Application - follow the below steps
-    1. Unzip P29-MiniProject-LETAP.zip
+-    1. Unzip P29-MiniProject-LETAP.zip
-    2. Open in terminal -> P29-MiniProject-LETAP
+-    2. Open in terminal -> P29-MiniProject-LETAP
-    3. Run following commands in the terminal one-by-one (Note that parent directory should be 'P29-MiniProject-LETAP'):
+-    3. Run following commands in the terminal one-by-one (Note that parent directory should be 'P29-MiniProject-LETAP'):
-            > cd code
+            >- cd code
-            > python manage.py runserver
+            >- python manage.py runserver
-    4. search for the link in the Chrome :  http://127.0.0.1:8000/
+-    4. search for the link in the Chrome :  http://127.0.0.1:8000/

----> Try this Example :
+## Try this Example :
-        City : Bangalore
+        `City : Bangalore
         Speciality : general surgeon
-        Locality : Whitefield
+        Locality : Whitefield`

---> About Project -
+### About Project -
     1. Understanding Text in Health Domain - (Find Doctor) is a Information Retrieval project
     2. It search for doctor as per user input preference.
     3. 3 input choice are given to user, namely -